Manfred von Richthofen: Wounded in combat

 Richthofen's Albatros D.V after forced landing near Wervik.
 This machine is not an all-red one.

-Richthofen sustained a serious head wound on 6 July 1917, during combat near Wervik, Belgium against a formation of F.E.2d two-seat fighters of No. 20 Squadron RFC, causing instant disorientation and temporary partial blindness.
+Richthofen sustained a serious head wound on 6 July 1917, during combat near Wervik, Belgium, against a formation of F.E.2d two-seat fighters of No. 20 Squadron RFC, causing instant disorientation and temporary partial blindness.
 He regained his vision in time to ease the aircraft out of a spin and execute a forced landing in a field in friendly territory.
 The injury required multiple operations to remove bone splinters from the impact area.
-(Note: The air victory was credited to Captain Donald Cunnell of No. 20, who was killed by German anti-aircraft fire a few days later (12 July 1917) near Wervik.
-Cunnell's observer Lt.
-A. G. Bill successfully flew the aircraft back to base.)
+(Note: The air victory was credited to Captain Donald Cunnell of No. 20, who was killed by German antiaircraft fire a few days later (12 July 1917) near Wervik; Cunnell's observer, Lt.
+A. G. Bill, successfully flew the aircraft back to base.
+Author A. E. Ferko notes that Richthofen's wound was on the rear side of his head, behind his left ear, when Richthofen and Cunnell's aircraft were heading towards each other from the front.
+He suggests Richthofen may have been injured accidentally by one of his fellow pilots.)

 The Red Baron returned to active service against doctor's orders on 25 July, but took convalescent leave from 5 September to 23 October.
 His wound is thought to have caused lasting damage; he later often suffered from post-flight nausea and headaches, as well as a change in temperament.
-There is a theory (see below) linking this injury with his eventual death.
+One theory (see below) links this injury to his eventual death.